webpack/webpack.js.org/src/content/concepts/entry-points.md

 As mentioned in [Getting Started](/guides/getting-started/#using-a-configuration), there are multiple ways to define the `entry` property in your webpack configuration.
 We will show you the ways you **can** configure the `entry` property, in addition to explaining why it may be useful to you.

+In Webpack 4 you don't add vendor scripts as entry points anymore, how it used to be done back in webpack 3 in conjunction with the `CommonsChunkPlugin`.
+Webpack 4 will build a dependency graph out of your entry scripts and generate optimized bundles for your app by default.
+Nevertheless you can tweak the resulting bundles by configuring the `optimization:splitChunks` section in your webpack.config.js.
+Read more about fine-tuning your output bundles [here](https://webpack.js.org/plugins/split-chunks-plugin/).

 ## Single Entry (Shorthand) Syntax